bongovanfifi/tailscale-steam-deck/README.md

 # Install Tailscale on the Steam Deck

-I installed [with these instructions from Tailscale](https://tailscale.com/blog/steam-deck) in the section `systemd-run`, starting `The easiest way to hoist this service into systemd would be to use systemd-run systemd-run lets you create one-off systemd jobs...
+I installed [with these instructions from Tailscale](https://tailscale.com/blog/steam-deck) in the section `systemd-run`, starting "The easiest way to hoist this service into systemd would be to use systemd-run systemd-run lets you create one-off systemd jobs..."

 The paths used in the official post are inconsistent, after `.local`, `share` is added sometimes.
 Here are all the scripts but correct and consolidated.
 I'll write some script that does all the install, adds the alias, creates a script in the home folder ~eventually.
+I should also set up the blog again, make this a post.

 ```
 mkdir -p ~/.local/tailscale/steamos